1. Definitions

 2. Relationships

-In providing services under this Agreement, the Company operates solely as an independent contractor in relation to the Client.
-It's expressly understood that this Agreement does not establish any partnership, joint venture, or employer-employee relationship between the Company and the Client.
+The Company operates as an independent contractor.
+This arrangement does not establish any partnership, joint venture, or employer-employee relationship between Company and Client.

 3. Employer of Record Service